firebase/firebase-js-sdk/docs-devsite/functions.httpscallable.md

 {% endcomment %}

 # HttpsCallable interface
-A reference to a "callable" HTTP trigger in Google Cloud Functions.
+A reference to a "callable" HTTP trigger in Cloud Functions.

 <b>Signature:</b>